 Before you place an ad on Craigslist or put a "For Rent" sign in front of your rental house or apartment building, it is crucial that you understand fair housing laws and what you can say and do when selecting tenants.
 This includes how you advertise a rental, the questions you ask on a rental application or when interviewing potential tenants, the screening fee you charge tenants, and how you deal with tenants who rent from you.

-Landlords are not free to discriminate against prospective tenants based on their race, religion, ethnic background or national origin, sex, familial status (such as having children under age 18) or physical or mental disability.
-These are requirements of federal fair housing law (the Fair Housing Act of 1968, as amended (42 U.S. Code §§ 3601-3619 and 3631)).
+Landlords are not free to discriminate against prospective tenants based on their race, religion, ethnic background or national origin, sex (including sexual orientation and gender identity), familial status (such as having children under age 18), or physical or mental disability.
+These are requirements of federal fair housing law (the Fair Housing Act of 1968, as amended.
+(42 U.S. Code §§ 3601-3619 and 3631 (2023).)

-For details on federal antidiscrimination laws, , check the U.S. Department of Housing and Urban Development or HUD website; while there, check out HUD’s California rental resources.
-You can also contact HUD’s California office in San Francisco at 415-489-6400.
+For details on federal antidiscrimination laws, visit the U.S. Department of Housing and Urban Development's (HUD) website.
+Look specifically for HUD's California rental resources.
+You can also file a fair housing complaint online, call HUD at 800-669-9777, or email.

 Some city and county ordinances in California may forbid additional types of housing discrimination.